in28minutes/jpa-with-hibernate/notes.md

 - Step 10 : Spring Boot Developer Tools

 # Journey from JDBC To JPA
-- Introduction to the Section
+- 0000 - Section Introduction - Introduction to Journey from JDBC To JPA
 - Step 01 - Setting up a project with JDBC, JPA, H2 and Web Dependencies
 - Step 02 - Launching up H2 Console
 - Step 03 - Creating a Database Table in H2